April 3, 2017.....How do I prepare for event photography?

 The paperwork I prepare for your event coverage takes into account the time necessary before and after the actual timeframe you need coverage.
 Here's what the preparation time includes:

 Charged Batteries.
 My camera and flash batteries must all have full charge, along with extras.
-In addition, I, Jessica Yurinko, must be as charged as possible so I am on my toes and bringing a you the best me possible.
+In addition, I, Jessica Yurinko, will be well rested and as charged as possible so I am on my toes and bringing you the best photography possibly.

 Professional Attire.
 I am expected to blend in and not distract from the event, but I still to what I can to make the “all dark” colors a little more fun.